imixs/imixs-workflow/src/site/markdown/core/xml/transform_xml.md

 		</xsl:template>
 	</xsl:stylesheet>

-This xsl template selects all Document nodes with the type='Imixs-RG'.
+This XSL template selects all Document nodes with the type='Imixs-RG'.
 For each document node  the condition xsl:apply-templates creates a new entity tag with different item nodes.
 The template creates the entity tag and provides some workitem fields with fixed values.
 In the last section of the xsl:template a value from the provided DocumentLevelField tag is extracted and transformed into an item with the name "\_ordernumer" and the corresponding value.
 The result of such a transformation can be used to be posted to the Imixs Rest Service interface.
-See the section: {{{./post_xml.html}Post XML Data}}.
+See the section [Post XML Data](./post_xml.html).